5 South African Infantry Battalion: Training Area

 Land to the east of Ladysmith was allocated by the Department of Defence in 1990 as the Boschhoek Training Area.

 Peacekeeping operations

 In 2004, the battalion was one of several South African units who took part as peacekeepers in the United Nations Mission to the Democratic Republic of Congo (MONUC).
 The battalion was deployed again in May 2014 to the eastern Democratic Republic of Congo as part of the United Nations Force Intervention Brigade.

 SANDF's Motorised Infantry

-SANDF's Motorised Infantry is transported mostly by Samil trucks, Mamba APC's or other un-protected motor vehicles.
-Samil 20,50 and 100 trucks transport soldiers, towing guns, and carrying equipment and supplies.
+SANDF's Motorised Infantry is transported mostly by SAMIL Trucks, Mamba APC's or other un-protected motor vehicles.
+SAMIL 20, SAMIL 50 and SAMIL 100 trucks transport soldiers, towing guns, and carrying equipment and supplies.
 Samil trucks are all-wheel drive, in order to have vehicles that function reliably in extremes of weather and terrain.
 Motorised infantry have an advantage in mobility allowing them to move to critical sectors of the battlefield faster, allowing better response to enemy movements, as well as the ability to outmaneuver the enemy.